 You use Aviatrix Transit FireNet to deploy firewall functions for the Aviatrix Multi-Cloud transit architecture.
-With Transit FireNet feature, the Firewall Network (FireNet) function is integrated into the Aviatrix Transit gateway.
+With the Transit FireNet feature, the Firewall Network (FireNet) function is integrated into the Aviatrix Transit gateway.

 To learn about Transit FireNet, see Transit FireNet FAQ.

-In this example, Transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.
+In this example, a Transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.

 See Create a VPC for guidelines on how to use the Aviatrix Controller to create VPCs.

-- Navigate to Useful Tools -> Create A VPC
+- Navigate to Useful Tools > Create A VPC.

 - Create two more VPCs for Spoke Gateways.